-New Zealand’s first rugby match was held in Nelson in 1870, at the suggestion of Charles Monro, who had played the game as a student in England.
+New Zealand’s first rugby match was played in Nelson in 1870, at the suggestion of Charles Monro, who had played the game as a student in England.
 Rugby spread rapidly throughout the country, and Māori were quick to embrace the game.
-It was especially popular in small rural towns.

 Listen to a Roadside Story about Nelson and rugby.
 Roadside Stories is a series of audio guides to places around New Zealand.